 That brings up another reason why I love this hobby so much.Because of all the crazy quack cures and guarantees on some of these dug bottles,claiming to cure everything from cancer to alcoholism.One bottle even states "Cures ALL Diseases" Wouldn't it be nice if it were that easy.

-Don't forget the time & master craftsmanship that went into each bottle.Unlike our cookie cutter world we know so well.
+Don't forget the time & master craftsmanship that went into each bottle.Unlike our cookie cutter world of today.

 Take a trip through time